DanielleZiac/TANAW-Android/README.md

 - **Supabase Keys**: Add your Supabase SUPABASE_ANON_KEY and SUPABASE_URL to your local.properties file for authentication and database access.

 ### Dependencies
-- Kotlin: The project uses Kotlin 2.0.0.
+- Kotlin 2.0.0.
-- Compose: Jetpack Compose for UI components.
+- Jetpack Compose
-- Supabase: For backend services, including authentication, storage, and real-time capabilities.
+- Supabase
-- Google Maps SDK: For maps features.
+- Google Maps SDK
-- CameraX: For camera functionalities.
+- CameraX

 ### Environment Variables
 The following environment variables are required for the app to work: